valeriansaliou/rs-card-validate/README.md

 Detects and validates credit card numbers (type of card, number length and Luhn checksum).

-**Important notice: this is a fork of [@rprotasov](https://github.com/rprotasov/creditcardvalidator) initial work, to make it usable in Rust projects.**
+**Important notice: this is a complete rework of [@rprotasov](https://github.com/rprotasov/creditcardvalidator) initial work, supporting more card providers and containing important validation fixes.**

 ## Supported providers